elbosso/expect-dialog-ca/docs/content.md

   again to verify"-GUI and does basic verification:
   * are both fields non-empty
-  * are password and password verification equal
+  * are password and password verification equal *Please note that passwords must be at most 254 characters long*
 * [configure_gui.sh](../configure_gui.sh)
   This script is sourced by all other scripts used on the issuer side of things.
 It sets some basic environment bariables needed in all the scripts